In the threads of my carpet lives a monster.

 It’s a hazard all modelers face.

-We’re working at our modeling desk or workbench when some tiny part rolls off onto the floor, or we drop something.
+We’re working at our modelling desk or workbench when some tiny part rolls off onto the floor, or we drop something.

 Some time ago I was replacing the couplers on my wagons and in the process of fitting them, I lost three of them.
 Frustrating, expensive and annoying.

-You can imagine my delight when the other day when, while reading posts in the The Grumpy Old Scale Modelers Group, I came across a post by fellow modeler Richard van Kempen on his defense against the floor dwelling beasty.
+You can imagine my delight when, while reading posts in the The Grumpy Old Scale Modelers Group, I came across a post by fellow modeler Richard van Kempen on his defence against the floor dwelling beasty.

 It’s a long apron that hangs between the neck and workbench and so catches any parts or tools that drop or fall.
 It denies the carpet monster his prize while saving tiresome crawling around on hands and knees to find missing bits.

-Any long apron will do, although I’d glue velcro fasteners to the underside of my workbench and bottom of the apron to allow it to be easily attached and removed.
+Any long apron will do and I’d glue Velcro fasteners to the underside of my workbench and bottom of the apron to allow it to be easily attached and removed.

 Thanks for the wonderful idea Richard.